RudyChamoun/Learning-Notes/Learning Notes/Version Control-Repo Hosting/GitHub and GitBash (Git).md

         5. Once your changes are ready, you can create a pull request on GitHub to merge your changes from my-feature-branch into main.

 This allows other contributors to review your changes before they're merged into the main branch.

+==Note== : If another collaborator (who has the repo locally as well) creates a branch and modifies files of the repo on his local repository.
+When he pushes the changes to the branch he created, he has to do a pull request to merge the changes made to the branch to the main branch.
+Once its done, in order to get the saved changes he did to the remote repository, I have to navigate using Git Bash to the directory of the local repo and run the following command : git **pull**